Lukla Airport Flight: First Step to Everest Region

 Over the years, Tenzing Hillary Airport has undergone several upgrades to enhance safety and accommodate the growing number of adventurers eager to explore the Everest region.

-Wikipedia states that in 2019, almost 129,508 passengers used this airport.
-It is also the busiest short take-off and landing (STOL) in Nepal, with an average of 30 flights conducted every day in peak trek seasons.
+In 2019, almost 129,508 passengers used this airport.
+It is also the busiest short take-off and landing (STOL) in Nepal, with an average of 30-50 flights conducted every day in peak trek seasons.

 Paul Gurung